 In the past, I’ve experienced a hiccup when my list was longer than 500 names.
 My solution was to break up the information into multiple spreadsheets and upload to the designated custom audience as many times as necessary to get all the names on there.
 You may or may not experience that limitation but I wanted to mention it.

 Do not engage in “non-permission based marketing.”
-This is when you scoop up business cards from a conference table, when you buy a mailing list, or harvest data in other creepy ways.
+This is when you scoop up business cards from a conference table, when you buy a mailing list, or harvest data in other potentially unethical ways.
 Don’t do it, they don’t convert anyway and it damages your brand’s reputation when you spam people.
 Use compliant marketing practices that allow people to opt-out.
-If you don’t give people this option, you are in violation of the CAN Spam Act and will potentially be fined a lot of money.
+If you don’t give people this option, you are in violation of the CAN Spam Act (U.S.) and will potentially be fined a lot of money.

 Last note, when you upload your customer list to Facebook, it will only target those email addresses.
 That means if someone on your list uses a different email address to log-in to Facebook tools, they won’t be reached using this tactic.